 Nootropics Side Effects

-Before we check them out, let me share with you what to do in case your experience side effects.
+Before we check them out, let us share with you what to do in case you experience adverse side effects.

 - Try to figure out what caused the effects (follow the previously mentioned rules)